con-fucius/reddit-news-aggregator/README.md

 2. **Symlink error on Windows**: Run the `fix_adk_symlink.py` script to patch the ADK's handling of symbolic links.

 3. **API rate limiting**: Reddit has rate limiting.
 If you receive rate limit errors, wait a while before trying again.

+Note:

+## Based on

+This repository is a modified version of [Game Dev News Scout ] by [chongdashu].
+Original source: [chongdashu/adk-made-simple/agents]

+## Changes made include:

+1. **Multi-subreddit support**: The agent now fetches news from multiple subreddits by default.

+2. **Custom subreddit requests**: You can ask for news from any specific subreddit.

+3. **Improved error handling**: The agent handles non-existent, private, or restricted subreddits gracefully.